KaeroDot/myrails-braking-energy/readme.md

 # Scripts for calculation of energy dissipated in braking rheostats
 Developed in the scope of MyRails project.
 Works in GNU Octave/Matlab.
-Based on the paper: *Accurate Measurement of Energy Dissipated in Braking Rheostats in DC Railway Systems*, Helko van den Brom, Domenico Giordano, Danielle Gallo, Andreas Wank, Yljon Seferi, hvdbrom@vsl.nl
+Based on the paper: *Accurate Measurement of Energy Dissipated in Braking Rheostats in DC Railway Systems*, Helko van den Brom, Domenico Giordano, Danielle Gallo, Andreas Wank, Yljon Seferi

 ## How to run
 - Make some directory with following files with measured waveforms: